lyteword/kjv/luke/chapter-4.md

 <sup>7</sup> If thou therefore wilt worship me, all shall be thine.

-<sup>8</sup> And Jesus answered and said unto him, Get thee behind me , Satan : for it is written , Thou shalt worship the Lord thy God , and him only shalt thou serve .
+<sup>8</sup> And Jesus answered and said unto him, Get thee behind me, Satan: for it is written, Thou shalt worship the Lord thy God, and him only shalt thou serve.

 <sup>9</sup> And he brought him to Jerusalem, and set him on a pinnacle of the temple, and said unto him, If thou be the Son of God, cast thyself down from hence: